protect-earth/protect.earth/src/categories/hygiene.md

 title: 'Hygiene'
 image: ../images/hygiene.jpg
 intro: Personal care, health and beauty products.
 Keep clean with mangling the environment.
-# TODO baby diapers can be made efficient
 ---

 All around the world people handle things like using toilets, cleaning themselves, and baby diapers really differently.
 Western countries do everything in the least inefficient, least hygienic, and most expensive way.
 It all comes with a giant carbon footprint too.
 Let's look at some environmentally friendly alternatives which are just as good as what you're probably already doing, possibly cheaper, and possibly even _more_ hygienic.